gozarcc/library_system/Readme.md

 For Windows, open the library_system folder then right click on the whitespace and select Git Bash Here.
 It will open your Terminal with the directory of your library_system folder.

-Another option for Windows, open the library_system folder then below the file menus you will see the long address bar where you can see the directory of yoour folder.
+Another option for Windows, open the library_system folder then below the file menu you will see the long address bar where you can see the directory of yoour folder.
 Click there then type cmd then press enter.
 It will open your command line with the directory of your library_system folder.

 5. In your Terminal, Git Bash or Command Line, type the code below then press enter: php artisan serve